FrankKooij/Soma/README.md

 **Nota Bene: all disrespectful messages are belong to “is:issue is:closed”.**

-### Will you push Soma to Ulysses’ Style Exchange?

-Yeah, probably.
-But only when I’m sure everything is OK and there are no critical issues with it.

 ### Useful links for eBook Production

 eBook Production is a little bit different than web development.
 So here are some links that could prove useful…